thenomadlad/server-driven-mui/docs/prototypes/01-single-entity-form.md

 # Prototype 1: Single entity `Form` view

 This first prototype tackles the simplest need - the ability to view a single entity.
-We will create form elements and a submit butto to edit the entity as well.
+We will create form elements and a submit button to edit the entity as well.

-## `/api/data` endpoints
+## example server `/api/data` endpoints (address-book)

 For this prototype, let's pretend we are dealing with personal address data.
 This means we create APIs managing a few data entities: